Sharp transition of the invertibility of the adjacency matrices of sparse random graphs

 \end{enumeratei} \end{thm}

+\begin{rmk} It can be easily verified that the condition $np \ge \log(1/p)$ is almost identical to the condition that $np \ge \log n - \log \log n$.
+We work with the former as it naturally arises in our proofs.
+Let us also add that if $p \in (1/2,1)$ then for $n \bar p \ge \log(1/\bar p)$ the conclusion of Theorem \ref{thm:bernoulli} continues to hold, where $\bar p:=1-p$.
+The proof of this extension easily follows from that of Theorem \ref{thm:bernoulli} by studying the smallest singular value of $\wh A_n - {\bm J}_n$, where $\wh A_n:= {\bm J}_n - A_n$ and ${\bm J}_n$ is the matrix of all ones.
+Since our goal in this paper is treat small values of $p$ we avoid this extra step in our arguments, and work only with $p \in (0,1/2]$. \end{rmk}

-10pt Theorem \ref{thm:bernoulli} is a consequence of Theorem \ref{thm:s-min-graphs} which is proved under a more general set-up including, in particular, symmetric Bernoulli matrices.
-Throughout the paper $p=p_n$ may depend on $n$.
+10pt Theorem \ref{thm:bernoulli} is a consequence of Theorem \ref{thm:s-min-graphs} which is proved under a more general set-up including, in particular, symmetric Bernoulli matrices. {The latter theorem shows that the same phase transition occurs for a broader class of random matrices.
+To simplify the exposition, we will start with the easier case of matrices with i.i.d. entries.
+The results pertaining to other types of random matrices are discussed later in this section.} Throughout the paper $p=p_n$ may depend on $n$.
 For ease of writing we suppress this dependence.

 To understand the implication of Theorem \ref{thm:bernoulli} we see that studying the invertibility property of any given matrix amounts to understanding the following three different aspects of it.
 Probably the easiest one is to find the probability that a random matrix is singular.
 For any given random matrix $A_n$, it means to find a bound on $\gp_n$, where